 Who Was Mata Hari?

 Margaretha Geertruida MacLeod, who was most commonly referred to by her stage name of Mata Hari, was a Dutch exotic dancer.
-During World War I, she was convicted of being a spy for the Germans.
-Following this, she was executed by a French firing squad just outside of Paris, accused of espionage even though she claimed her innocence till the very end “Remember that all my life as a woman, I have lived as Mata Hari, that I think and act as such, that I have lost all notion of travel, distances, dangers, nothing exists for me "I have encountered in this world riff-raff and good people.
+During World War I, she was convicted of being a German spy.
+Following this, she was executed by a French firing squad just outside of Paris, accused of espionage even though she claimed her innocence till the very end "Remember that all my life as a woman, I have lived as Mata Hari, that I think and act as such, that I have lost all notion of travel, distances, dangers, nothing exists for me "I have encountered in this world riff-raff and good people.
 I lose.
 I win.
 I defend myself when I am attacked.
 I take when someone has taken from me.
 But I beg you to believe me; I have never done an act of espionage against France.
 Never.
 Never."
 Mata Hari

 How the Legacy of Mata Hari Can Inspire Your Life

 Mata Hari is the inspiration for the Last Dance collection on our site, and she is someone you can draw upon to empower yourself to follow your dreams.
 No matter what happened in Mata Hari's life, she always followed her path no matter the outcome.
 Her persona was one that she created for herself and was in line with what she expected of herself.
 While your life may differ significantly from hers, there is still much to take from her story.
 It can be hard to follow the path we initially set for ourselves, but Mata Hari is an excellent example of the inner strength needed to achieve these goals.